Five Common Tips on Tracking Time in Projects

 5. Use Advanced Analytics for Tracking Project Time

 Advanced analytics on schedule performance provides a number of benefits for the project team.
-Particularly, using a detailed report on how the working hours are spent and at what cost, each team member can see the benefit of spending extra time for higher pays.
+Notably, by using a detailed report on how the working hours are spent and at what cost, each team member can see the benefit of spending extra time for higher pay.
 The team leader can understand current time management issues, predict future outcomes and develop a corrective action plan accordingly.
 The project manager can use reliable metrics to analyze schedule performance, track time-related gaps, and understand the rationale behind possible improvement decisions.

 For example, you can try CentriQS data analytics solution to analyze the time performance of your project and related entities such as tasks, schedules, etc. This solution uses OLAP cube data that let’s create various reports in the form of the pivot table.
 Mainly, you can create a pivot table showing whether the project tasks are on schedule – there is the Deviation field lets you adjust the schedule and track project time by Estimate, Remain, and Actual.
 The customization capability in CentriQS allows using advanced analytics for tracking time in projects.
 You can customize your projects by creating new custom entities, properties, workflows, tables, etc.